nguyendaithien/FPGA-based-CNN-Accelerator/README.md

 ![YOLO Tiny Architecture](images/Overall_1.png)
 # Systolic array and data tiling strategy
 ![YOLO Tiny Architecture](images/Tiling_strategy.png)
+The above figure shows PE connection and input feature maps tiling strategy of design
 # Simulation
 * To perform simulation, we prepare a file named wgt.txt that contains all weights of the CONV1 layer in YOLOv3-tiny.
 * The input feature maps are generated using Python.
 Both datasets are calculated using a reference model implemented in the PyTorch framework.
 The script for this process is not included here.